Computing the center of a fusion category: Introduction

 \subsection{Acknowledgments}

 This work is a contribution to the SFB-TRR 195 ``Symbolic Tools in Mathematics and their Application'' of the German Research Foundation (DFG), Project-ID 28623755.
+We thank Gert Vercleyen for the effort of porting the fusion categories from Anyonica to our package.
 We thank Liam Rogel for testing our software and providing helpful feedback.
 We thank Gunter Malle for comments on a preliminary version of this paper.